Learn · Fees

 Here is the typical stack on a standard FBA sale:

-- •Optional and situational fees — long-term storage surcharges, removal/disposal fees, returns processing in some categories, and the $39.99/month Professional selling plan (a flat subscription, not per sale).
+- •Optional and situational fees: long-term storage surcharges, removal/disposal fees, returns processing in some categories, and the $39.99/month Professional selling plan (a flat subscription on the seller account, not a per-sale fee).

 Why the percentage swings so much by price

 Here's the part most "Amazon takes ~X%" answers miss: because the FBA fulfillment fee is a fixed dollar amount, it eats a huge share of a cheap product and a small share of an expensive one.
-A roughly $4–$6 fulfillment fee is more than half the price of a $10 item but barely 5% of a $100 item.
+A roughly $4 to $6 fulfillment fee is more than half the price of a $10 item but barely 5% of a $100 item.

 We modeled this across five price points in the Amazon Fee Creep Report, which shows roughly a third of a $10 sale survives Amazon's fees and ads before product cost, versus nearly two-thirds of a $100 sale.
 If you sell low-priced products, the report is worth reading before you assume a flat margin.